jordanpinski/giphyaf/README.md

 ## Planned Features

-- More options/formats & a better UX when creating GIFs.\
+- More options/formats & a better UX when creating GIFs.
 - Adding a feed of all GIFs created by every user.
 - Adding search

 ## Changelog

 ### v1.0.3
+- Updated feed-dac library.
 - GIF creator improvements
   - More options
   - Improved interface